oss-review-toolkit/ort/website/docs/tools/advisor.md

 ## OSS Index

-This vulnerability provider does not require any further configuration as it uses the public service at https://ossindex.sonatype.org/.
+The OSS Index vulnerability provider by now is part of [Sonatype Guide](https://guide.sonatype.com/) and requires free registration to obtain an API token.
-Before using this provider, please ensure to comply with its [Terms of Service](https://ossindex.sonatype.org/tos).
+Before using this provider, please ensure to comply with its [Terms of Service](https://www.sonatype.com/terms-of-service).

 To enable this provider, pass `-a OssIndex` on the command line.